Cloud sandbox

 Which should you choose?

 Choose Daytona if your team needs standardized, reproducible cloud dev environments with infrastructure flexibility.
-Choose thane if you’re a developer running Claude Code locally and want kernel-level security, a full terminal workspace, and zero cloud costs.
+Choose thane if you’re a developer running Claude Code locally and want OS-level security, a full terminal workspace, and zero cloud costs.

 Ready to try thane?

 Free for personal use.
-Kernel-level sandboxing, split panes, embedded browser, and a 41-method API — all on your machine.
+OS-level sandboxing, split panes, embedded browser, and real-time audit trail — all on your machine.